tjmahr/lookr/README.md

 lookr
 =====

-`lookr` provides a set of tools for analyzing looking-while-listening eye-tracking experiments performed by the [Learning to Talk](http://learningtotalk.org/) project.
-Development is ongoing.
+`lookr` provided a set of tools for analyzing looking-while-listening eye-tracking experiments performed by the [Learning to Talk](http://learningtotalk.org/) project (2010--2016).

 ### References